Gem Power

 Our assembly themes are planned to support the development of each gem throughout the year, with a different focus for each term.

 In our Celebration Assemblies we celebrate people who have demonstrated the use of one or more gems in their learning and behaviour.
-One person from each class is nominated for an award; they all receive a gem sticker/ certificate and a winner is chosen to take a gem trophy back to his / her class for the week.
+One person from each class is nominated for an award; they all receive a certificate and a winner is chosen to take a gem back to his / her class for the week.

 Junior school – ‘Keepers of the Gems’